Importing & Updating Metafield Data

 Quick Start

-The fastest way to get started importing metafield data using Custom Fields is to start with an export or start with a sample file from the app.
-Either way, the file will be properly formatted, saving hassles and time.
+The fastest way to get started importing metafield data using Custom Fields is to begin with an export or download a sample file from the app.
+Either method provides a properly formatted CSV file, saving time and preventing errors.

-For best results, be sure to have some fields configured and with at least one object with data in each field.
+Before exporting, ensure that you have metafields configured and at least one object (product, customer, order, etc.) containing data in each field.

 In the app: